CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 `UGLINESS`              | Affects your `ugliness` stat, which affects NPCs' initial opinion of you.
 `VITAMIN_ABSORB_MOD`    | Increases amount of vitamins obtained from the food `VOMIT_MUL`             | Affects your chances to vomit.
-`WEAKNESS_TO_WATER`     | Amount of damage character gets when wet, once per minute; scales with wetness, being 50% wet deal only half of damage; negative values restore hp; flat number, so `multiply` is useful in combination with `add`
+`WEAKNESS_TO_WATER`     | Amount of damage character gets when wet, once per minute; scales with wetness, being 50% wet deal only half of damage; negative values restore hp; flat number with default value of 0, so `multiply` is useful only in combination with `add`
 `WEAPON_DISPERSION`     | Positive value increase the dispersion, negative decrease one.